 It’s critical to understand that not all cups of coffee are created equal.
-There is a lot that goes into making the perfect cup, but it all comes down to personal preference in the end.
+A lot goes into making the perfect cup, but it all comes down to personal preference in the end.
 Here are a few things that need to come together for the perfect result, as shared by our Cafe Virtuoso friends.

 Buying from a local roaster ensures freshness because it was most likely roasted within the last few days or weeks.

-When you expose coffee to oxygen, it immediately begins the degradation process, which results in a loss of flavor and freshness.
-It’s best to eat it fresh to get the most out of the delicious flavor.
+Exposing coffee to oxygen begins the degradation process, resulting in a loss of flavor and freshness.
+Eating it fresh is best to get the most out of the delicious flavor.

 There is no universal method for igniting beans or determining roast strengths (light to dark).
 However, beans are typically roasted at temperatures ranging from 180 to 250 degrees Celsius for 2 to 25 minutes.

-It can take years of experience to understand the variety and unique characteristics of coffee well enough to roast it emphasizing rather than dismissing the distinct flavor profiles.
+It can take years of experience to understand coffee’s variety and unique characteristics well enough to roast it, emphasizing rather than dismissing the distinct flavor profiles.